tgk/hands-on-core-logic/README.md

 # Hands-on core.logic

+These are my notes and further material for my [Hands-on logic programming with core.logic](http://fpdays.net/fpdays2013/sessions/index.php?session=19) session at [FP Days 2013](http://fpdays.net/fpdays2013/).
+A part from the teaching script found in `src/`, this repository contains

+- `src/lecture_notes.clj`: lecture notes concerning finite domains
+- `homework.md`: some optional homework
+- `where_to_go_now.md`: material for further study

 ## Having a go with the material from the session

 Start a repl and start copying things in from src/hands_on.clj